Gardeners are masters at reusing and recycling almost everything, even banana peels in garden, as part of their day-to-day gardening practices.

 You should also avoid using banana peels for berries and plants which are closely related to bananas.
 Papayas, in my experience, seem to hate having banana peels used as fertilizer or banana peel tea used on them.
 It could be simply because the plants are too closely related or it sets off a sort of defense.
 Papayas and bananas aren’t often in direct competition for resources, but some plants simply do not like each other.

-One last thing to avoid is using banana peels in in-home compost bins.
-This is because banana peels go rancid very quickly and have a certain aroma about them that brings fruit flies.
-And I don’t mean one or two; you’ll have a whole swarm in your house in no time if you have rotting banana peels in your in-house compost.
-Leave those in-house compost bins to coffee, eggshells, and things that tend to dry out to easily broken down bits.
+And I don’t mean one or two; you’ll have a whole swarm in your house in no time if you have rotting banana peels in your compost bin.
+Leave in-home compost bins to coffee, eggshells, and things that dry out easily to break down.
 Banana peels aren’t one of these.

 Related: An Ingenious Eggshell Remedy and 25 Others Made from Things People Usually Throw Away (Video)

-If you do want to compost banana peels directly, do it in an outdoor bin or a tumbler that fully closes.
+If you do want to compost banana peels directly, do it in an outdoor compost bin or a tumbler that fully closes.
 While I am not a fan of these due to a lack of air circulation, this will keep the fruit flies from carrying you and your happy home away.

 Everyone uses banana peels in their compost, but there are so many other ways to use them.
 We’ve mentioned banana peel tea up above, so let’s get started there.